reactjs/React.NET/site/jekyll/getting-started/tutorial_aspnet4.md

 ---
 id: tutorial
-title: Tutorial (ASP.NET Core)
+title: Tutorial (ASP.NET MVC 5)
 layout: docs
 ---

 > Note:
 >
-> This tutorial is for Visual Studio 2015 and ASP.NET Core MVC.
-If you're still using ASP.NET 4 and ASP.NET MVC 5, you can [follow the ASP.NET 4 tutorial instead](/getting-started/tutorial_aspnet4.html)
+> This tutorial is for Visual Studio 2013 and ASP.NET MVC 4.
+If you like, you can [see the tutorial for ASP.NET Core instead](/getting-started/tutorial.html)

 This tutorial covers the end-to-end process of creating a brand new ASP.NET MVC website and adding a React component in it.
 We will start from scratch and end with a fully functioning component.
 It assumes you have basic knowledge of ASP.NET MVC and using Visual Studio.
 This tutorial is based off the [original React tutorial](http://facebook.github.io/react/docs/tutorial.html) but has been modified specifically for ReactJS.NET.